 - a.
 The area of Eurasian watermilfoil and all other submerged noxious weeds required for control by Clark County shall not exceed 5 percent of the total lake area (i.e., 115 acres) at any given time. - b.
-The area of curly leaf pondweed and all other submerged noxious weeds not required for control by Clark County, for which stem growth extends to within 1 foot of the lake surface, shall not exceed 10 percent of the total lake area (i.e., 230 acres) at any given time. - c.
-The area of purple loosestrife, yellow flag iris, and all other emergent noxious species required for control by Clark County shall be reduced by at least 50 percent of the existing coverage along the lake shoreline (e.g., by an average of 2.5 percent per year over 20 years). - d.
-Measures shall be taken to prevent new introductions of noxious weeds and other aquatic invasive species. - 3.
-Goal: Identify other specific lake uses important to public users and ecosystem function
+The area of curly leaf pondweed and all other submerged noxious weeds not required for control by Clark County, for which stem growth extends to within 1 foot of the lake surface, shall not exceed 5 percent of the total lake area (i.e., 115 acres) at any given time. - c.
+The area of purple loosestrife, yellow flag iris, and all other emergent noxious species required for control by Clark County shall not cover more than 1 percent of the shoreline length (i.e., 475 feet). - d.
+Measures shall be taken to prevent new introductions of noxious weeds and other aquatic invasive species.

+3. Goal: Identify other specific lake uses important to public users and ecosystem function